dennis-jiang/fraction-calculator/README.md

 #### plus, minus, times, div,mod

 You can know what they are doing from their names.
-They can support all kinds of parameter that constractor supports.
+They can support all kinds of parameter that constractor supports. `mod` will get the same result as JS `%`.

 ```javascript
 fc(0.5)